photoprism/photoprism-docs/docs/getting-started/docker.md

 and provides more comfort than the pure Docker command-line interface.

 !!! info ""
-    You're welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
+    You are welcome to ask for help in our [community chat](https://gitter.im/browseyourlife/community).
     [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

 ### Step 1: Start the server ###